nbycomp/nearbyone-terraform-eks/README.md

 ```
 config = {
-  tls_names = [
-    "clustername.domain.com",      # DNS name which will be used to access the NearbyOne dashboard
-  ]
   aws_region    = "eu-west-2"      # replace with your actual region
   cluster_name  = "clustername"    # set to a name of your liking, will be shown in the EKS dashboard
   initial_nodes = 2